simmel/lanterman/README.md

 lanterman
 ---

-A simple war which can be deployed to test all known Java logging libraries to see that you've caught them all with your configuration.
+A simple deployable and executable war which can be deployed to test all known Java logging libraries to see that you've caught them all with your configuration.

 Currently supported is:
 * [Java Commons Logging](https://commons.apache.org/logging)